-Olga Moiseeva has been dancing Lindy Hop for close to 15 years, having picked up the bug in Herräng Dance Camp - the longest-running and largest Swing Dance event in the world today (https://www.herrang.com/).
+Olga has been dancing Lindy Hop for more then 15 years, having picked up the bug in Herräng Dance Camp 2001 - the longest-running and largest Swing Dance event in the world today (https://www.herrang.com/).
 In 2002 Olga founded Moscow Swing Dance Society (MSDS), now Moscow's premier dance school.
-MSDS has been instrumental in the expansion of Lindy Hop in Russia over the last decade.
-Today that club employs 15 teachers organizing 40 to 70 classes weekly, covering Lindy Hop, Charleston, Balboa and Authentic Jazz.
-She is eager to repeat the success in Brussels.

 Dasha & Bert